-The following permits and licences are issued by the Forestry and Agrifoods Agency District Offices.
-Permits and licences or further information may be obtained by contacting your nearest Regional Office, District Office or Satellite Office.
+The following permits and licences are issued by the Department of Fisheries and Land Resources.
+Permits and licences or further information may be obtained by contacting your nearest Forest Management District Office.
 Information on other wildlife permits and licences not listed can be obtained on the Department of Environment and Climate Change's website.

 Livestock protection from Coyote permits are only available to Livestock Producers to address specific coyote problems upon demonstrated need/request.
 These permits are available at any Forestry and Agrifoods Agency Regional, District office or Inland Fish and Wildlife Division office.